Abandonment (emotional)

 Emotional abandonment is a subjective emotional state in which people feel undesired, left behind, insecure, or discarded.
 People experiencing emotional abandonment may feel at a loss.
 They may feel like they have been cut off from a crucial source of sustenance or feel withdrawn, either suddenly or through a process of erosion.
 Emotional abandonment can manifest through loss or separation from a loved one.

-Feeling rejected, which is a significant component of emotional abandonment which has a biological impact in that it activates the physical pain centers of the brain and can leave an emotional imprint in the brain's warning system.
+Feeling rejected, which is a significant component of emotional abandonment, has a biological impact in that it activates the physical pain centers of the brain and can leave an emotional imprint in the brain's warning system.
 Emotional abandonment has been a staple of poetry and literature since ancient times.

-Impairment and treatment considerations

-Individuals who experience feelings of emotional abandonment are likely to also experience maladaptive thoughts ("irrational beliefs") and behaviors such as depressive symptoms and relationship avoidance and/or dependence.
-This may cause abundant difficulty in daily life with interpersonal relationships and social settings.
-Feelings of emotional abandonment can stem from numerous situations.
-According to Makino et al (2004) "Whether one considers a romantic rejection, the dissolution of a friendship, ostracism by a group, estrangement from family members, or merely being ignored or excluded in casual encounters, rejections have myriad emotional, psychological, and interpersonal consequences.
-People not only react strongly when they perceive that others have rejected them, but a great deal of human behavior is influenced by the desire to avoid rejection."
-Therefore, our perception of rejection or of being rejected can have a lasting effect on how an individual acts.
-One's perception may impair one's ability to establish and maintain close and meaningful relationships with others.